MicrosoftDocs/power-platform/power-virtual-agents/customize-default-canvas.md

     ```

-## Customize a self-hosted canvas (advanced)
+## Customize and host your chat canvas (advanced)

-You can connect your Power Virtual Agents bot to a custom chat canvas for advanced customization.
-The chat canvas refers to how the bot looks to your users when they interact with the bot.
+You can connect your Power Virtual Agents bot with a custom canvas that is hosted as a standalone web-application.
+This option is best if you need to embed a customized iFrame across multiple web pages.

->[!WARNING]
+>[!NOTE]
->Creating a custom canvas requires software development.
-Our guidance here is intended for experienced IT professionals, such as IT admins or developers who have a solid understanding of developer tools, utilities, and IDEs.
+> Hosting a custom canvas requires software development.
+Our guidance here is intended for experienced IT professionals, such as IT admins or developers who have a good understanding of developer tools, utilities, and IDEs.
->After you've customized the look and feel of the bot canvas, you need to host it so your users can see the customization.

->[!IMPORTANT]
->When handling personal data, respect user privacy.
-Follow platform guidelines and post your privacy statement online.

-Power Virtual Agents' chat canvas builds on the highly customizable [Azure Bot Framework web chat canvas](https://github.com/microsoft/BotFramework-WebChat).
-You can create a custom canvas using this framework, and then connect it to your bot to change how it looks.
-For example, you might want to have consistent branding between your website and the bot.

 ### Pick a sample to customize